Rynn-Lee/react-notes/README.md

 # 🖊️ About the project
-The main purpose is to add and store your notes
+The main purpose is to add and store your notes<br>
 In the nearest future: Editing, Deleting, better design and animations!

 # 👓 Design